Prince Omar Toussoun: Archaeological discoveries

 In 1910, Gaston Jondet, chief engineer of the Ports and Lighthouses Authority, discovered the ancient port of Pharos and described breakwaters and giant structures submerged 8 meters below the surface.
 This discovery was a great surprise for the lack of strong historical evidence for the existence of such structures.
 Omar Toussoun and Gaston Jondet proposed and published theories and explanations of their discoveries at the Archaeological Society in Alexandria.

 In the early 1930s, Omar Toussoun found important archaeological remains of several Coptic monasteries located on the line of the Holy Family's journey.
-In 1933, a RAF pilot named John T Cull sighted archaeological remains covering a large area underwater at the mouth of the Nile river.
+In 1933, an RAF pilot named John T Cull sighted archaeological remains covering a large area underwater at the mouth of the Nile river.
 On his return, he contacted Prince Omar Toussoun who, with the guidance of local fishermen and the aid of divers, was able to locate several huge structures and recover a statue of Alexander the Great, now on display in the Graeco-Roman Museum.
 Only decades later those remains were identified as being the ancient city of Canopus.